maaz-ahmed-ansari/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Do not provide particles in the vocabulary table, student needs to figure the correct particles to use
 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - Provide a possible sentence structure
+- When the student makes attempt, interpret their reading so they can see what they actually said
+- ensure there are no repeats e.g. if a verb is repeated twice, show it only once in vocabulary table
+- if there is more than one version of a word, show the most common one

 ## Formatting Instructions